 Following Glaesar’s incredibly informative speech, Eduardo Paes, Mayor of Rio de Janeiro, discussed his city and the fact that you do not always have to be “rich and powerful” to get things started.
 He shared four commandments that are necessary for the city of the future.

-Eduardo Paes 4 Commandments for the City of the Future:
+Eduardo Paes 4 Commandments for the City of the Future: present

 In contrast to Mayor Paes efforts to evolve the existing city of Rio, Suja Lowenthal, Vice Mayor of Long Beach, discussed the power of collaboration and storytelling as she describe her involvement in the creation of a new South African City named Free State.